 This course will run subject to approval.

-- Higher National Diploma in Biology
+- Higher National Certificate in Biology

-- Higher National Diploma in Chemistry
+- Higher National Certificate in Chemistry

-- Higher National Diploma in Environmental Science specialising in water and wastewater
+- Higher National Certificate in Environmental Science

 In year 1 you will study eight units.
 Three units are universal to all three pathways and then you will study a further 5 specialist units.